Colorful Crime Crusaders: Blackrock and Black Condor

 But soon afterward, when an energy duplicate of Blackrock also failed to usurp Superman's heroic dominance in the public's eye, Silverstone employed Tanner's nephew television host Les Vegas into becoming the new Blackrock.
 When he too failed, this led to Silverstone losing his job and becoming Blackrock himself, wherein he became a supervillain with no pretense of good.

 For Wright, his colorful career path began as the orphan Richard Grey who was raised in the Mongolian desert by intelligent condors, which helped to awaken his mutant abilities of telekinesis.
 As an adult under the alias of Black Condor, Grey journeyed to America wherein he encountered a senator named Thomas Wright whom he perfectly resembled.
 This senator perished when he encountered a rival senator in Jasper Crow who tried to sway his vote on a key bill, which led Grey into adopting the alter ego of Thomas Wright and carry on the man's righteous crusade.
 Crow's greed would lead to several confrontations with Wright, even leading to Jasper using a Black Condor imposter on occasion.
-Developing a black light ray gun, which could discharge disabling or destructive energy, Thomas as Black Condor was a formidable caped crusader.
+Developing a black light ray gun with the aid of his scientific friend Dr. Foster, which could discharge disabling or destructive energy, Thomas as Black Condor was a formidable caped crusader.

 He soon came to the attention of the All-Star Squadron... of whom Superman was a member.
 During his first meeting with that team, he and other heroes were recruited by Uncle Sam to travel from their native Earth-Two to the hero-less Earth-X wherein they became known as the Freedom Fighters.
 Remaining there for decades, this team fought against Nazi oppression for decades before finally scoring victory when Superman and the Justice Society of his home world along with the Justice League of Earth-One aided them in their victory.